jedimstr/BFGMobileAdapter/README.md

 Thanks to <a href="http://www.nwoolls.com/">Nate Woolls</a> - author of MultiMiner and the MobileMiner Apps for IOS and soon Android & Windows Mobile

+Parts are originally derived from Christian Berendt's api-example.py for BFGMiner for the BFGMiner RPC Portion of the script.